 The sunscreens we have chosen to sell contain so-called nano-free zinc oxide or titanium dioxide.
 We believe this is the best choice for people seeking good UVA and UVB protection without harmful chemicals (which have been shown to be hormone-disrupting) or synthetic preservatives.

 Zinc oxide is considered a relatively harmless metal compound from a health perspective because it is not stored in the body.
-There has been much discussion about zinc oxide possibly containing so-called nano-particles, which are very harmful and believed to cause DNA damage and, in combination with UV light exposure, can lead to the formation of free radicals.
+There has been much discussion about zinc oxide possibly containing so-called nanoparticles and thus being harmful.
+The size of these particles plays a crucial role!

-The size of these particles plays a crucial role.
-Therefore, it is important to mention the difference between micro- and nano-particles.
-Nano-particles are smaller than 100 nm, while micro-particles are larger than 100 nm.
-There is thus non-nano zinc oxide made from micro-particles used in most organic, natural sunscreens.
+Therefore, it is important to mention the difference between micro- and nanoparticles.
+Nanoparticles are smaller than 100 nm, while microparticles are larger than 100 nm.
+There is non-nano zinc oxide made from microparticles used in most organic, natural sunscreens.
 This also significantly reduces the ingredient list.

 Summary